SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 311 Divisadero Street

 I wrote about Nopa above, and Nopalito ("little Nopa"), is also one of my favorites.
-Something I love about Nopalito is that they change their menu daily so you will always find something new to try each day.
+Something I love about Nopalito is that they change their menu daily so you will find something new to try every day.

-All of their ingredients are also locally sourced and of the highest quality.
-They also have an extensive list of beers, wines, and mixed drinks that are inspired by the Mexican culture.
+All of their ingredients are locally sourced and of the highest quality.
+They also have an extensive list of beers, wines, and mixed drinks that are inspired by Mexican culture.

 306 Broderick